ashish-um/capacitor-optimizer-v2/README.md

 https://ashish-um.github.io/capacitor-optimizer/

 ## version 2:
-running cpp on bare metal utilizing all cpu cores for faster performance, converting cpp response to json output and paring it in fastapi and client side
+running cpp on bare metal, utilizing all cpu cores for faster performance, converting cpp response to json output and parsing it in fastapi and client side
 > (cpp on bare metal) <----> [ fastapi ] <----> (client)

 ### Setup: